3. Andalusia & Levante

 Day 5.
 Granada - Valencia (498 km ~ 309 miles)

-Valencia is a third-largest city in Spain, and has a lot to offer: from world-class restaurants to stunning beaches, and from museums to buzzing nightlife.
+Valencia is the third-largest city in Spain and has a lot to offer, from world-class restaurants to stunning beaches, and from museums to buzzing nightlife.
 Here’s our list of suggestions for your free time:

 Night in Valencia.